 24-hour Confidential Infoline 1-604-302-3060

-We have a 24-hour, confidential Infoline that anyone can call if they need assistance.
+We have a 24-hour, confidential Infoline that anyone can call to obtain our services and support.
 The line connects you directly to a Barka volunteer.
-If the phone is not picked up immediately, please leave a message, and we will do our best to call you back within 30 minutes.
-If you are facing a crisis, don’t know where to turn or what to do, you can call us.
+If the phone is not picked up immediately, please leave a message, and we will do our best to call you back within 12 hours.
+If you don’t know where to turn or what to do, you can call us.
 If you are in an immediate crisis and need immediate support, please call Crisis Line at 1-800-SUICIDE (1-800-784-2433).
 If you are in an immediate danger, please call 911.

 We offer emotional support and compassion for each person, while respecting their dignity and their unique circumstances.
-We also help people with solving specific problems (like finding an accomodation) or obtaining other services, accompany people to doctor’s appointments, or visit them in hospitals or detox centres to provide support through their treatment and recovery process.
+We help people with solving specific problems, like finding housing or obtaining other services.
+We also accompany people to doctor’s appointments, or visit them in hospitals or detox centres to provide them with support through their treatment and recovery process.

 Resource Information and Help

 We provide information on resources available in the community, including governmental and non-governmental service agencies.
 Information alone may feel distant or overwhelming, but we can also help people identify which resources will suit their needs best, and assist them in obtaining or navigating these resources.
-Institutions that we have helped our clients work with include hospitals, detox and treatment centres, Service Canada, BC Housing, Ministry of Social Development and Poverty Reduction, other government social services, courts, Family Maintenance Enforcement Program, Immigration Canada, and many others.
+Institutions that we have connected our clients with include hospitals, detox and addiction treatment centres, Service Canada, BC Housing, Ministry of Social Development and Poverty Reduction, other government social services, courts, Family Maintenance Enforcement Program, Immigration Canada, and many others.
 Please note that we cannot be guarantors or legal advocates for any client.

 Our volunteers will meet people out in the community, or talk to them on phone as requested, to help with solving specific problems, or to initiate conversations about their situations and what kind of immediate or ongoing help they need.
-Such meetings are initiated by the people with whom we meet or, at times, by their physicians, social workers, or family.
+Such meetings are initiated by the persons themselves, family members, physicians, social workers, or other referral sources.
 Of course, we always respect the right of the person to decide whether they want to talk to us.
 Sometimes we meet with a family member of the person experiencing difficulties, to help them cope and to explore best ways of approaching the problem.